Telford and Wrekin air quality within safe limits

 Audits of town hall reports carried out by Friends of the Earth found that levels of nitrogen dioxide at more than 1,000 monitoring sites across England were failing to meet air quality targets.

-But checks in the borough found that the average level of nitrogen dioxide exceeded 40 micrograms per cubic metre of air in 2018, the latest year for which data is available.
+But checks in the borough found no sites where the average level of nitrogen dioxide exceeded 40 micrograms per cubic metre of air in 2018, the latest year for which data is available.

 The average measure must be below 40 to meet Government air quality targets in an effort to protect public health.